jameshanlon/cheese/cheese/pages/testimonials.md

 property & hopefully save money on fuel usage.
 Peace of mind that mum(93) is as warm as she can be."*

+- *"Thanks for a great service.
+Its an amazing eye-opener.
+I’m supposed to know about this stuff but you have pointed out lots of improvements I can make."*

 ## From the 2017/18 surveying season (phase 3)

 - *"The survey itself was great and the surveyors clearly have a lot of